tunnelvisionlabs/language-types/README.md

 ## Installation and Use

-This package can be installed by adding a package reference to **TunnelVisionLabs.LanguageTypes**.
+This package can be installed by adding a package reference to **TunnelVisionLabs.LanguageTypes.SourceGenerator**.
 Current requirements:

 * C# project
 * PackageReference for NuGet dependencies